hemasreeuvs/Data-Analysis_Store-Analysis/README.md

 **Functions we foscused on**
 If

 IfElse

 Vllokup

-Text to extarct month from tehe date
+Text to extarct month from the date

 Replace